jamcgee/jamcgee.github.io/content/article/2024-10-08-ethernet-intro.md

 On reception, Clause 4.2.4.1.2 states that the receiver is to compute the <abbr>FCS</abbr> in the same manner as transmission and compare it to the value stored in the frame.
 While this works, a more common implementation is to send the entire frame, including the <abbr>FCS</abbr>, through the <abbr>CRC</abbr> computation.
-This will generate the same residual (`0x2144DF1C` or `1C DF 44 21` in transmit order) for all valid frames.
+This will generate the same residual (`0x2144DF1C` or `1C DF 44 21` in transmit order after inversion) for all valid frames.

 **Note:** The example C implementation is focused on algorithmic clarity, not performance, and largely models how it will be approached in HDL.
 The lookup tables common in software implementations are not characteristic of hardware implementations.